kedacore/sample-dotnet-worker-servicebus-queue/README.md

 ❯ cd sample-dotnet-worker-servicebus-queue
 ```

-Configure the connection string in the tool via your favorite text editor, in this case via Visual Studio Code:
+Configure a connection string with `Send` permissions in the tool via your favorite text editor, in this case via Visual Studio Code:

 ```cli
 ❯ code .\src\Keda.Samples.Dotnet.OrderGenerator\Program.cs